 The Supplemental Nutrition Assistance Program (SNAP, or Link) helps individuals and families purchase groceries.

 SNAP is the only nutrition program with a citizenship requirement.
 Undocumented immigrants are not eligible for SNAP.
-Immigrants can enroll in SNAP if they meet income and work requirements and have a qualifying immigration status:
+Certain immigrants can enroll in SNAP if they meet income and work requirements and have a qualifying immigration status:

 - A naturalized U.S citizen